mlopatkin/andlogview/BUILDING.md

 ## Importing into IDE
 #### IDEA
-You can use [IDEA Community Edition][idea] 14 or later.
-I didn't check earlier versions.
-Use "File > New Project From Existing Sources... > (Select project directory) > Gradle".
-Do not use "Create separate module per source set".
-Annotation processing should work "out-of-the-box".

-For newer versions (I've tested 2019.3.4) use "File > New Project From Existing Sources... > (Select build.gradle in project directory)" or use "Import Existing Project..." in the startup wizard.
+You can use [IDEA Community Edition][idea].
+Modern versions work out of the box.
+Just use "File > New Project From Existing Sources... > (Select build.gradle in project directory)" or use "Import Existing Project..." in the startup wizard.
+The project tries to use the most recent version of Gradle, so it is preferred to use the latest available IDEA version.

 There are project-specific codestyle settings that can be imported.
 Open "File > Settings > Editor > Code Style".
 Select "Project" for "Scheme", then click on Gear icon, select "Import scheme...".
 Select